todar/VBA-Strings/README.md

 Import StringFunctions.bas file.
 Set Reference to MicroSoft Scripting Runtime (for using Scripting.Dictionary)

-Below are some of the examples you can do with single dim arrays.
-Note, there are several functions for two dim arrays as well.
+Below are examples of how to use the functions.

 ```vb
 Private Sub StringFunctionExamples()